Interior Decorating Degree Programs and Majors

 - CAD for interior design

-- Residential design
+- Residential design and construction codes

 - Art survey